rybkady/HAILO-YOLO-INFERENCE-for-RPi5/README.md

   - At least 16 GB RAM
   - Docker installed

-- **Hailo Software Suite 2025-04 Docker image** installed and run on PC (Taken from HAILO Developers Zone, see official installation guide)
+- **Hailo Software Suite 2025-04 Docker image** installed and run on PC (Downloaded from HAILO Developers Zone, see official installation guide)

 - **Python 3.9+** on Raspberry Pi (tested with 3.11)